 - 1 teaspoon Shaoxing wine

-- Combine the ingredients for the marinade In a mixing bowl.
-Stir until the sugar dissolves.
-Add the chicken, cover, and marinate for 30 minutes at room temperature.
-Meanwhile, set a wire rack onto a rimmed baking sheet.
+- Combine the marinade ingredients in a mixing bowl until the sugar dissolves.
+Add the chicken and coat the pieces.
+Cover and marinate for 30 minutes at room temperature.

-- Combine cornstarch and salt on a plate.
+- Combine cornstarch and salt in a mixing bowl.
 Add ½ of the chicken to the cornstarch mixture.
 Stir to coat, then shake off any excess.
-Set the chicken onto the wire rack, and repeat with the remaining chicken.
+Once coats, set the chicken aside, and repeat with the remaining chicken pieces.

 Kate